jmiano/MTLSys/README.md

 #### Set up conda environment (if not already set up)
 * Run the following command to set up the conda environment:
 	* Windows: `conda env create --name smr_env --file smr_env_windows.yml`
-	* Linux: `conda env create --name smr_env --file smr_env_linux_flexVersion.yml`
+	* Linux: `conda env create --name smr_env --file smr_env_linux.yml`
 	* Mac: `conda env create --name smr_env --file smr_env_mac.yml`
-	* Note: if facing version conflict issues for `smr_env_mac.yml` on Mac, please try `smr_env_linux_flexVersion.yml`
 * Activate the conda environment by running: `conda activate smr_env`
-* Open Jupyter notebooks by running: `jupyter notebook`
+* Keep this environment active throughout the next steps
+* Note: you must have a GPU with NVIDIA CUDA and Drivers configured on your system for our code to run, since part of the examples/demos run on GPU.
-* Once you open the ipynb file of interest, open the "Kernel" menu, then "Change Kernel" and select the smr_env kernel
+* Note: whenever opening an ipynb file of interest, open the "Kernel" menu, then "Change Kernel" and select the smr_env kernel

 #### Variant Generator